Self-guided interactive pub trail in Leeuwarden with online app

 History & Heritage Museums

-Stonehenge and the Cotswolds Day Trip from Bath USD 115’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
+Entrance tickets for the Motor Museum in Finestrat USD 14’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
 Expect artifacts, multimedia displays, and concise interpretation panels.

 Most venues are walkable or connected by public transport, and many offer audio guides or rotating exhibitions that spotlight local stories alongside global context.